The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Free software falls into two categories; promotional freebies, and software developed to help people fight back against big software providers.
 The latter category has grown hugely as more people have embraced open source projects, where the building blocks - big chunks of code - are free for everybody to adapt and improve.

 Click the categories below to read more about the types of free software available.

 Many commercial publishers offer free versions of their software, hoping it'll become the industry standard in its category.
 After all, having a product sitting on millions of PCs is a fantastic marketing tool.
 They then try to persuade you to upgrade to "advanced" or "corporate" versions.

 As well as being free, here the code used to write the program (effectively the program itself) is available too, so anybody that wants to can work on improving it.
 This has pros and cons.
 The bonus is it's constantly being honed and updated, but the problem is tech support is often limited as there are no big bucks backing it up.

 The open source model has come a long way since it began, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.

 As the name suggests, freeware costs nothing, though some developers request a donation if you like it.
 The difference is here you can't access the source code, so development is centralised in one location.

 Shareware is similar, except here the software's only free for a limited period, after which you have to either pay to register it, or lose some of the functionality (or have an annoying reminder message pop up every time you use it).

-Generally there's less shareware and freeware available as more software goes open source, which is a good thing for people that are easily irritated by 'nag screens' (ie. just about everyone, ever).
+Generally there's less shareware and freeware available as more software goes open source, which is a good thing for people that are easily irritated by 'nag screens' asking you to buy a full version of the product (ie, just about everyone, ever).

 Updated.
 Created by the developers of Open Office, LibreOffice is an open source project which includes six programs, and is compatible with many Microsoft documents.